PGY1 Community-Based Pharmacy Residency Program

 • Teaching certificate: All residents will participate in a teaching certificate program.
 They can present didactic lectures, if opportunities are available.

-• On-call shifts: Residents will be on call throughout the year, including holidays, to support after-hour clinical questions and operational needs.
+• On-call shifts: Residents will be on call throughout the year, including holidays, to support after-hours clinical questions and operational needs.

 • Staffing: Each resident will staff one day per week rotating in the Specialty Pharmacy and Ambulatory Infusion Pharmacy.

-• Longitudinal Clinic: Residents will spend time every other week in a longitudinal clinic.
+• Longitudinal clinic: Residents will spend one day every other week in a longitudinal clinic.

 • Business plan: Residents must develop a business plan for a new or enhanced pharmacy service.